Sigmund Jähn: Later career

 Jähn was promoted to colonel in 1978 following the success of the Soyuz 31 space flight and was subsequently promoted to Deputy Head of the Center for Cosmic Training within the Kommando LSK/LV.
 He remained deputy head of the training center until 1990.

 In 1983, Jähn received his doctorate of science in remote sensing of the Earth at the Zentralinstitut für Physik der Erde in Potsdam.
 He studied under the leadership of Karl-Heinz Marek, the department head for remote sensing at that time.
 Jähn's doctoral thesis, among other topics, was based on the scientific preparations and evaluations of various kinds of flight missions.

 Jähn became one of the founding members of the Association of Space Explorers in 1985.

 On 1 March 1986, Jähn was promoted to major general.
 Following the dissolution of the GDR on 2 October 1990, he was relieved from duty alongside the last remaining command staff of the NVA, like Major General Lothar Engelhardt and Admiral Theodor Hoffmann.

 Jähn became a freelance consultant for the German Aerospace Center until 1993.
 He then worked for the European Space Agency, or ESA following their ongoing projects with the Russian space agency Roscosmos in Zvyozdny Gorodok.
 He obtained this position with the support of his West German colleague Ulf Merbold and remained there for the following 15 years.
 The two had met in 1984 during a conference held in Salzburg.

 He retired in 2002.
 In 2011, on the 50th anniversary of the first human space flight by Yuri Gagarin, he explained to Der Spiegel that taking the Das Sandmännchen toy on his flight was not a personal choice, but rather he took the figurine in order to film material for the show.

 Private life

 Jähn lived in Strausberg with his wife, Erika Hänsel, and two daughters, Marina and Grit.
 He and his wife lived there until his passing on 21 September 2019, and was buried in the St. Mary's Protestant Cemetery in Strausberg.

 When Jähn returned from his space flight, he was greeted by his family with a picture of his grandson.
-This was ultimately concealed by GDR news stations because his role as a grandfather wouldn't have conformed to the desired image the space agency wanted to promote.
+This was ultimately concealed by GDR news stations because his role as a grandfather would not have conformed to the desired image the space agency wanted to promote: one of youth and virility.